CraneStation/wasmtime-wasi/docs/WASI-documents.md

 Additionally, a C header file describing the WASI API is [here](https://github.com/CraneStation/reference-sysroot-wasi/blob/misc/libc-bottom-half/headers/public/wasi.h).

-For some discussion of capability-based design, see the [Capabilities document](Capabilities.md).
+For some discussion of capability-based design, see the [Capabilities document](WASI-capabilities.md).

+For some discussion of WASI's design inspiration, see the [Background document](WASI-background.md).

 For background on some of the design decisions in WASI, see [the rationale](WASI-rationale.md).